Akula112233/mildfire/README.md

-## mildfire
+# mildfire

-# Kaushik Akula, Xander Koo, and Charan Sriram
+Created by Kaushik Akula, Xander Koo, and Charan Sriram

 A real time risk assessment tool for wildfires.
 Made for PennApps XXI Hackathon 2020.